tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/MTRN3060/Lectures+Workshop/Week 12 - Risk Analysis and Safety in Robotics and Automation.md

 ![](Attachments/Pasted%20image%2020231119170931.png)
 **Reactive**
 - Basically "run till it breaks"
-- No actions or efforts are take
+- No actions or efforts are taken to maintain the equipment
+	- Low cost
+	- Less staff

+	- Increased cost of unplanned downtime
+	- Increased labour cost, especially with overtime
+	- Cost involved with repair or replacement of equipment
+	- Secondary equipment or process damage from equipment failure

+**Preventative**
+- Preventative maintenance,

 # Additional Content